Greg Pollard

 Greg Pollard (born 5 November 1960) is a former Australian professional squash player.

-Pollard was born on 5 November 1960.
-He started playing squash at the Albury Squash Centre in Albury, Australia at the age of eleven before moving to Nottingham to further his career in the eighties.
+Pollard started playing squash at the Albury Squash Centre in Albury, Australia at the age of eleven before moving to Nottingham to further his career in the eighties.
 He was a world's top ten player and represented Australia in the 1981 & 1985 World Team Squash Championships.